stride3d/stride-docs/en/manual/assets/asset-bundles.md

 1. Assets not defined in `Bundles` are placed in the **default** bundle, which is loaded automatically when the game starts.
 2. If an asset is selected by **BundleA** and **BundleB**, but **BundleB** has a dependency on **BundleA**, that asset is placed only in **BundleA**.
-3. If an asset is selected by **BundleA** and **BundleB** and both of them aren't dependent on each other, that asset is placed in both of them.
+3. If an asset is selected by **BundleA** and **BundleB** and neither of them are dependent on each other, that asset is placed in both of them.

 > [!NOTE]
 > Loading two bundles with the same asset won't result in a duplicate.